Is Fineco Bank legit?

-Whether a financial provider like Fineco Bank is safe and legit is an important and very legitimate question one can have.
+Whether a financial provider like Fineco Bank is legit a very relevant question one can have.
 After all you trust Fineco Bank with your investment money and savings.
 It is also a very common question, we get this asked a number of times.

-Here, we've collected and summarized the common questions on broker safety, enabling you to decide for yourself whether you consider Fineco Bank safe in your individual circumstances.
+Here, we've collected and summarized the common questions on broker legitimacy, enabling you to decide for yourself whether you consider Fineco Bank legit in your individual circumstances.
 We also compared Fineco Bank with two similar brokers.

 |Fineco Bank||Saxo Bank||Interactive Brokers|

 |Broker listed on stock exchange||Yes||No||Yes|

 |Broker management transparency||Yes||Yes||Yes|

 Things always worth considering